2013 Trainer's Challenge of the Unwanted Horse

-As with prior years, we were once again amazed at the support shown to the 2012 Trainers and their Students.
-Once again we were amazed at the wonderful turn out - even with the State Fair going on, we packed the arena and had to print more programs not once, but twice!
-The weather cooperated with mostly dry conditions, but added some drizzle just to keep the dust down.
-If you missed this year's event - don't worry, you can catch it all again next year!
+As with prior years, we were once again inspired by the support shown to the 2013 Trainers and their Equine Students.
+It never ceases to amaze us just how many wonderful people turn out for this event each year.
+The weather cooperated with dry and comfortable conditions.
+If you missed this year's event - don't worry, you can catch it all again next year, and through our photo gallery which will be up soon!

 And, in no particular order, we'd like to thank: